Learning Direct Optimization for Scene Understanding: Results

-\paragraph{Image-space evaluation for the synthetic and real Datasets:} Results for the Synthetic dataset for image-space measures are given in Table \ref{t:resSPIX}.
+Results for the Synthetic dataset for image-space measures are given in Table~\ref{t:resSPIX}.
 To allow an equal comparison of three optimizers, all three methods use the OpenGL renderer.
 For all the measures \ourMeth outperforms the other methods, and particularly \ourMeth works much better for IoU measures.
 Note that due to unrealisable textures and shadows, the minimal (OpenGL GT) MSE errors are above 0, these are 11.7 for objects, and 8.4 for the ground plane.
-For the cases when the object shapes were predicted correctly, all the methods obtain object IoUs approximately 10 percentage points higher than for the cases where there is shape mismatch.

-Results for Real Dataset are given in Table \ref{t:resRPIX}.
+Results for Real Dataset are given in Table~\ref{t:resRPIX}.
 Since real images are more noisy and difficult, GBO and \SIM work poorly for IoU (there is a very minor improvement for objects, and no improvement for the ground plane).
-All the methods improve the pixel colours (MSE), but note this is becasue the pixel match is an explicit error measure for GBO \& Simp. \ourMeth, which has been trained on synthetic data, transfers to work better with real images for all four measures.
+All the methods improve the pixel colours (MSE), but note this is because the pixel match is an explicit error measure for GBO and Simp. \ourMeth, which has been trained on synthetic data, transfers to work better with real images for all four measures.

-Note the initialized CAD shapes for real images are well matched (see similar object shapes in Figure \ref{i:exampreal}), even though these shapes were never observed during training.
-The objects and global LVs are then refined well, this was facilitated by introducing shape mismatch in the second noisy dataset source of LiDO (see sec.\ \ref{sec:expts}, Training Datasets).
+Note the initialized CAD shapes for real images are well matched (see similar object shapes in Figure~\ref{i:exampreal}), even though these shapes were never observed during training.
+The objects and global LVs are then refined well.
+This was facilitated by introducing shape mismatch in the second noisy dataset source of LiDO (see Section~\ref{sec:expts_trainingdata}).

-The results in Tables \ref{t:resSPIX} and \ref{t:resRPIX} afford a direct comparison of the optimizers, all using the OpenGL renderer.
-However, we can also run \ourMeth with its ``native'' renderer Blender (shown as the LiDO-R column in Figs.\ \ref{i:examp} and \ref{i:exampreal}), to compare the ``system'' performance.
-We calculated the MSE errors for Blender renderer (IoUs are the same for both renderers since only the appearance changes), these were similar to LiDO (for Synthetic dataset: 21.6 [ob] and 11.3 [gr], for Real dataset: 40.9 [ob] and 23.0 [gr]).
+The results in Tables~\ref{t:resSPIX} and \ref{t:resRPIX} afford a direct comparison of the optimizers, all using the OpenGL renderer.
+However, we can also run \ourMeth with its ``native'' renderer Blender (shown as the LiDO-R column in Figures~\ref{i:examp} and \ref{i:exampreal}).
+We calculated the MSE errors for Blender renderer (IoUs are the same for both renderers since only the appearance changes).
+These MSE errors were similar to LiDO that used OpenGL renderer (for Synthetic dataset: 21.6 [ob] and 11.3 [gr], for Real dataset: 40.9 [ob] and 23.0 [gr]).